verbb/formie/docs/forms/multi-site.md

 ### Canonical content and overrides

-Formie stores **one canonical copy** of each form’s structure and content, tied to Craft’s **primary site**.
-That includes the field layout, handles, conditions, integrations, and default labels.
+Each form stores a **source site** — the site it was created on.
+That site holds the canonical copy of the form’s structure and default translatable content: field layout, handles, conditions, integrations, and default labels.

-When you need different text on another site — a translated title, label, or success message — you add a **site override**.
+When you need different text on another enabled site — a translated title, label, or success message — you add a **site override**.
 Overrides are stored separately in `formie_form_site_overrides`, keyed by form and site.
 Only values you actually change are stored; unchanged fields are not duplicated.

 On the front end, Formie merges overrides on top of the canonical form for the current site.
 You do not need separate forms per language for label changes.

+Craft’s global primary site is only relevant when it is also the form’s source site.
+Regional forms created on non-primary sites use their creation site as the canonical reference.

 ### What you can translate